UlysseDurand/game_semantics_in_rocq/README.md

-# Stage de L3
+# L3 internship

-Avec Pierre Clairambault et Etienne Miquey entre le LIS et l'I2M entre juin et juillet 2023.
+With Pierre Clairambault and Etienne Miquey in the LIS and I2M in Luminy from easly june to mid july 2023.

+This internship was about formalizing and proving elements of Etienne Miquey's game semantics theory.

+You can find the Coq documentation [here](https://ulysse_durand.gitlab.io/game_semantics_in_coq/)

+You can find the report [here](https://gitlab.com/ulysse_durand/crypto_in_spark/-/blob/main/Report/out.pdf?ref_type=heads)

+You can find the slides of the presentation [here](https://gitlab.com/ulysse_durand/game_semantics_in_coq/-/blob/main/presentation/doc.pdf?ref_type=heads)

 ## Rapport de stage